-With the Fall 2021 semester now underway , many faculty, staff, students and community partners have resumed in-person community engagement activities.
-While the University of Iowa will continue to rely on guidance from the Board of Regents, State of Iowa; the Iowa and Johnson County departments of public health (IDPH, JCPH); the Big Ten Conference; and the Centers for Disease Control and Prevention (CDC) regarding appropriate COVID-19 guidelines and precautions, the Office of Community Engagement encourages students, faculty, and staff to work collaboratively with community partners to determine appropriate COVID-19 protocols for partnership work occurring this Fall semester.
+With 2021 coming to a close, many faculty, staff, students and community partners have resumed in-person community engagement activities.
+While the University of Iowa will continue to rely on guidance from the Board of Regents, State of Iowa; the Iowa and Johnson County departments of public health (IDPH, JCPH); the Big Ten Conference; and the Centers for Disease Control and Prevention (CDC) regarding appropriate COVID-19 guidelines and precautions, the Office of Community Engagement encourages students, faculty, and staff to work collaboratively with community partners to determine appropriate COVID-19 protocols.

 Communication is key